-For investors who file U.S. tax returns and want to avoid the negative consequences of owning a PFIC, Wealthsimple recommends you check the websites of the assets held in your portfolio to determine if PFIC annual information statements exist.
+For investors who file U.S. tax returns and want to avoid the negative consequences of owning a PFIC, Wealthsimple recommends you check the assets in your portfolio and refer to the websites of these assets to determine if PFIC annual information statements exist.

-For example, Blackrock ETFs are PFICs, and the annual information statements are available here.
+For example, Blackrock ETFs are PFICs, and information about annual statements is available here.